exactly-once/workshop/Lectures/Messages are delivered in-order.md

 First, logs are usually not monolithic.
 They contain separate independent *streams* and usually (EventStore is a notable exception here) there is no total order between *streams*.
 Second, *streams* are divided into partitions so there might not be a total order even within a single *stream* (depending on technology).

 Where the logs have advantage over queues is the receiver side.
-Because logs don't push items at the consumer but rather allow consumers to consume at their own pace and using their own algorithms, the receiver can be built in such a way that it consumer log entries in order.
+Because logs don't push items at the consumer but rather allow consumers to consume at their own pace and using their own algorithms, the receiver can be built in such a way that it consumes log entries in order.
 Such a consumer would have to be single-threaded and use a blocking failure handling strategy.
 It means that whenever consuming a log entry results in a non-transient issue, the consumer would have to be blocked until the issue is resolved, likely by manual intervention.
-Such a strategy makes sense in certain specific cases (like LMax).
+Such a strategy makes sense in certain specific cases.

 ## Total order